marcorichetta/talks/slidev/slides.md

 <!--
 - the official docs didn't offer a Spanish option
-- This is a snapshot of it in December 2019.
+- This is a snapshot of it in December 2019 (Thanks Wayback Machine, amazing piece of software)
 - People who didn't have good English had to rely on translation services or community content
 - Which are fine most of the time, but not always specially for reference material -->